 Dennis is an expert in applications of digital technology to building design, construction and operations, with experience spanning across research, technology development and professional practice including multiple architecture, building engineering and computing disciplines.
-He led the development of the architect Frank Gehry’s digital practice as Director of R&D and Director of Computing from 1997-2002.
-In 2002, he co-founded Gehry Technologies, a building industry innovation company.
-He served as Chief Technology Officer, launched the development of several commercial software products, and was Project Executive on many of the world’s most recognizable and advanced building projects.
+He led the development of architect Frank Gehry’s digital practice as Director of R&D and Director of Computing from 1997-2002.
+In 2002, he co-founded Gehry Technologies where he served as Chief Technology Officer, launched the development of several commercial software products, and was project executive on several of the world’s most recognizable and advanced building projects.
 He previously worked for a diverse set of technology and engineering companies including Arup, Cyra Systems and Consultant’s Computation Bureau.